Mirza Zahira Tafreshi

 Mirza Zahira Tafreshi (میرزا ظهیرا تفرشی; died before 1702) was an Iranian theologian and poet, who was active during the reigns of the Safavid rulers Shah Abbas II, Shah Soleyman, and Shah Soltan Hoseyn.

 Personal life

 He was born in the town of Tafresh (south-east of Tehran), and was the son of the prominent scholar Molla Morad Tafreshi (died 1641/2).
 Tafreshi was educated in the capital of Isfahan under the tutelage of the distinguished philosopher Agha Hossein Khansari (died 1687).
 During the reign of Shah Abbas II, Tafreshi was selected as the prayer leader of the northwestern province of Georgia.
-He was sent to the province along with its newly appointed vali (governor) Shah Nazar Khan.
+He was sent to the province along with its newly appointed Wāli (governor) Archil II (Shah Nazar Khan).
 During his stay in Georgia, Tafreshi engaged in various interreligious discussions with Roman Catholic and Melkite leaders.

 career

 Tafreshi could speak Persian, Arabic and Azeri Turkish, the latter which was likely his native language.
 He reportedly spoke Azeri Turkish in some of his interreligious discussions with his Georgian challengers, in which Shah Nazar Khan served as a translator.
 Tafreshi composed his works in Arabic and Persian, in which he focused on poetry and prose, the interpretation of the Quran, Islamic legal theory, rational theology, philosophy and various discourses on astronomy.